 Auxiliary systems optimization

-Optimizing auxiliary systems to vessel specific operational profiles can lead to significantly reduced energy consumption.
+Optimising auxiliary systems to vessel specific operational profiles can lead to significantly reduced energy consumption.
 Auxiliary systems are often designed to support engines and other primary systems at extreme ambient conditions, or 100% load, which rarely occur.
-Most of these systems experience supporting primary engines and systems at loads from 80% and down, and with the era of slow steaming, the auxiliary systems typically support engines and systems at loads below 50%, as per Figure 1 which is a representative example.
+For the majority of the time these systems experience supporting primary engines and systems at loads from 80% and down, and with the era of slow steaming, the auxiliary systems typically support engines and systems at loads below 50%.

 Operating over a prolonged time at lower loads can induce accelerated wear and can increase the need, cost, energy consumption and complexity of maintenance.